Pennaria disticha: Description

 Colonies of Pennaria disticha consist of numerous much-branched stems up to 30 cm high.
 The branching system is alternate.
 The polyps are tiny and are supported by a hydrocaulus, a fairly stiff hollow tube with a perisarc (sheath) made of chitin and protein.
 This is dark brown or blackish, but is often colonised by algae and diatoms giving it a muddy appearance.
 The whitish polyps are tinged with red.
 Each polyp has ten to eighteen slender, filiform tentacles at its base and up to twelve tentacles with knobbed tips surrounding its terminal mouth.

+Distribution

-DistributionPennaria disticha probably originated in the western Atlantic Ocean but has spread and now is widely distributed in warm waters throughout the world.
+Pennaria disticha probably originated in the western Atlantic Ocean but has spread and now is widely distributed in warm waters throughout the world.
 It was first detected in Hawaii in 1928.
 It is found in shallow water attached to hard surfaces, on both rocks and man-made structures, in locations with some water movement.
 On reefs, it tends to be in less-exposed positions and in crevices.
 This hydrozoan forms part of the community of organisms known as the fouling community, and has spread around the world as a result of man's maritime activities.